gaspetcan/FrontEnd/README.md

 *Mesmerize-companion

--IF ANY SUGGESTION OR ADDING A NEW PLUGIN ON YOUR BRANCH PLEASE NOT THERE!!!!!!!!!!!!!
+-IF ANY SUGGESTION OR ADDING A NEW PLUGIN ON THE PROJECT PLEASE NOTE HERE!